nickgabriadze/tech-store/README.md

 # Tech Store

-Simple store that has products, shopping cart, specs and purchase page
+Simple store that has products, shopping cart, preview for each product and purchase page